 A recent price increase made the YouTube TV vs. Hulu + Live TV choice even more complicated.
 These services may be two of the best cable TV alternatives, but now they're even closer in price.
 Also, since channel assortment matters, both services losing one channel recently (as we'll detail below) may matter to you.

 I've just updated this comparison to add notes from my first weeks of having used Hulu + Live TV as my personal live TV service.
+Unfortunately, Hulu + Live TV's impending price hike may spell the end of my usage of their service.

 Top options for those who cut the cord, YouTube TV and Hulu's live TV offerings are well-regarded for offering all of the major broadcast networks (while competitor Sling TV is missing CBS and ABC).
 Although Hulu packs a strong value proposition with its bundled services, YouTube TV may entice with a higher channel count, lower price and other sports-first perks.